shaneholloman/langgraph-builder-guide/memory-bank/activeContext.md

 3. **Example Implementation**: The Claude chat application serves as a concrete example of implementing a LangGraph Builder export.
 4. **Common Challenges**: We have identified and demonstrated solutions to common challenges in implementing LangGraph Builder exports.
 5. **Reusable Patterns**: The implementation includes patterns that can be applied to any LangGraph Builder export.
+6. **Testing Framework**: We've implemented a simplified testing approach that focuses on core functionality with minimal maintenance overhead.

 ## Recent Changes